 The craft beer brewery La Gorge Fraîche has decided to settle down where it all started in 2014.
 Ever since the idea sprouted from the brain of old mates Mathieu Debilliers and Ludovic Lasserre, the local beers are a big hit and sell like hotcakes.
 And now it is possible to actually visit the brewery slash bar in Béziers!
-Their new premises, aptly named ‘Canal du Demi’, located along the Canal du Midi in an industrial building that used to be a former sugar refinery.
+Their new premises, aptly named ‘Canal du Demi’, are located along the Canal du Midi in an industrial building that used to be a former sugar refinery.
 The perfect spot to quench your thirst with a refreshing beer.

 It might surprise you to find a beer brewery in the land of wine.
 However, the choice to start producing this malt liquor isn’t that strange, explained co-founder Mathieu Debilliers.
 In fact, at the end of the 19th century, a renowned brewer, Monsieur Kayser from the Alsace region, installed his brewery in Béziers.
 More brewers followed, to the point that during the 1950s almost every town in France had their own brewery.
 Unfortunately, the popularity of beer dropped in the 1960s and many breweries had to close their doors.